 What this means for customers

-Being available in the OpenAI marketplace makes Wrike easier to discover, access, and adopt in ChatGPT, which is used by over 1 million business customers.
+Wrike is now easier to discover, access, and adopt in Claude owner Anthropic, which has more than 300,000 business users across 1,000 accounts; Google, which has 8 million Gemini Enterprise paid seats across 2,800 companies; and OpenAI’s ChatGPT, which is used by over 1 million business customers.

 For Wrike customers, that means:

-- Faster setup: Connect Wrike to ChatGPT without building custom integrations.
+• Faster setup: Connect Wrike to Claude, ChatGPT, and Google Gemini without building custom integrations.

-- Less shadow AI: Capture outputs in Wrike instead of losing them in chats and docs.
+• Less shadow AI, more trust: Capture outputs in Wrike instead of losing them in chats and docs.

 Instead of asking teams to switch systems, Wrike meets them where they already work.
-Customers can use AI assistants like ChatGPT to interact with live work data while keeping work connected to a single source of truth.
+Customers can use AI assistants like Claude to interact with live work data while keeping work connected to a single source of truth.
+For example a vibe-coded project in Claude Code can have an associated go-to-market blueprint in Wrike to enable a fast time to market and seamless launch process.

 This helps accelerate both bottom-up adoption and broader enterprise rollout.
 Individual teams can start using Wrike with their preferred assistant, while IT and security leaders get the governance they need to support production use cases more confidently.